-Floyd Mayweather Challenges Conor McGregor: Will McGregor Accept Or Turn Away?
+Floyd Mayweather Dares Conor McGregor To A Fight: Why Does Conor Seem Unwilling?

 Since last week, Floyd Mayweather has also been touring around in the United Kingdom perhaps because it has helped him pass statements regarding Conor, who lives right next door in Ireland.
 Floyd proposes that if Conor McGregor accepts the proposal and a deal is successfully struck, it is going to be a mega-fight between the two stars.

 “Today, I’m officially out of retirement for Conor McGregor,” Mayweather stated in a video posted by FightHype.com.

 “We don’t need to waste no time.
 We need to make this happen quickly.
 Let’s get it on in June.”

 Let’s take a look at Mayweather’s history at the UFC.
 The superstar retired after defeating Andre Berto in 2015 and making his career record of 49-0 with various victory titles.